CaucherWang/Dumpy/README.md

 ## Datasets

-The datasets we used in the paper (Rand, DNA, ECG, Deep) are all too large to be uploaded on Github.
+The datasets we used in the paper (Rand, DNA, ECG, Deep) are now in OneDrive.

-We are now trying upload them to cloud storage.
+See the datasets.txt to find how to access them.